 - Flip it over and you’re ready to go

 You can create so many things for use with felt boards.
-Below I’ve rounded up some of my favorite felt board activities to try out.
-Take a look below.
-The ideas are [almost] endless!
+Below is a great round up from a fellow blogger:

 I see us using this board for many years to come!
 Have you used a felt board?
 What are some of your favorite things to do with felt?
 Leave a comment below.
 I love to see what you’re up to.